FlavScents AInsights Entry for para-Anisaldehyde (CAS: 123-11-5)

 2. Sensory Profile

-Para-anisaldehyde is known for its sweet, floral, and slightly spicy aroma, reminiscent of anise or licorice.
-It is often described as having a warm, balsamic undertone with a moderate to high intensity and good diffusion properties.
-The compound is typically used as an impact note in formulations, providing a characteristic sweet and floral scent that can enhance the overall sensory experience.
+para-Anisaldehyde is known for its sweet, floral, and slightly spicy odor, reminiscent of anise or licorice.
+It is often described as having a moderate to strong intensity with good diffusion properties.
+In flavor applications, it serves as an impact note, providing a distinct anise-like character that can enhance the complexity of a formulation.

 Citation hooks: FlavScents; peer-reviewed sensory literature